vamseeachanta/digitalmodel/README.md

 # Introduction

-Digital models for engineering assets.
-The objective of digital models is to utilize a single source of ascii inputs (single source of truth) to generate equivalent analytical models to encompass lifecycle operations of a product.
+Sustainable Digital models for engineering assets built with sustainable engineering processes and solutions.
+The objective of digital models is to utilize a single source of ascii inputs (promoting single source of truth) to generate equivalent analytical models to encompass lifecycle operations of a product.

 These operations include (and not limited to) the following:
 - Analytical calculations
 - Computational analysis
 - 3D CAD models
     - 3D animations
-- Drawing automations
+    - Drawing automation

+Dedicated to my idol and a lifelong chief engineer, **Mark Cerkovnik**.
+His insights shaped major portions of my life and this repository.

 # Summary